 The Sonoma Mountain AVA is located within the northwest area of the greater Sonoma Valley appellation.
 One of the earlier AVAs to be determined by specific elevation rather than the broad outlines of a valley, the appellation occupies elevations between 400 and 1,200 feet, and only on the north and eastern slopes of Sonoma Mountain.

 Benziger Family Winery is the leading wine tasting attraction on Sonoma Mountain.
-After the Benzigers sold their successful Glen Ellen brand in 1993, they transitioned their estate to become a model of Biodynamic practices.
-Benziger’s Tribute and Ooanapais blends typify their mountain-grown Cabernet-based wines.
+Their estate is a model of Biodynamic farming practices, designed to function as its own ecosystem of plants, animals, and healthy soil.
+Benziger's Tribute and Solstice blends typify their mountain-grown Cabernet-based wines.

-Laurel Glen has been another noted producer of Sonoma Mountain Cabernet Sauvignon, while much of the area’s top product is released by wineries outside of the appellation: Look for vineyard names like Van der Kamp, Richard Dinner, Steiner, Jewell, Kistler, and Pickberry.
+Laurel Glen Vineyard is another noted producer of Sonoma Mountain Cabernet Sauvignon, while much of the area's top product is released by wineries outside of the appellation.
+Look for vineyard names like Van der Kamp, Richard Dinner, Steiner, Jewell, Kistler, and Pickberry.

-Leading organic grape growers Coturri may be out of the way, but their wines are worth seeking out.
-On the Sonoma Plaza, the local boys at Envolve make a popular Sonoma Mountain Syrah and rosé.
-Their whimsical neighbors at Two Amigos and GlenLyon wineries also make Syrah as well as Cabernet.
+Leading organic grape growers Coturri Winery may be out of the way, but their wines are worth seeking out.
+GlenLyon Vineyards & Winery also makes Syrah, as well as Cabernet.